The SAGEX Review on Scattering Amplitudes, Chapter 2: An Invitation to Color-Kinematics Duality and the Double Copy: Introduction

 Gauge and gravity theories share many formal similarities even though their physical properties are distinct.
 Three of the known forces are described by gauge theories and give interactions between elementary particles, while gravity is a much weaker force that shapes the macroscopic evolution of the universe and spacetime itself.
 Nevertheless, the double-copy framework for gravity, which we outline in this chapter, exploits a direct connection between these two classes of theories, remarkably obtaining gravity directly from gauge theory.
 This framework provides a fresh perspective on gravity and its connection to the other forces, as well as very effective tools in the context of perturbative computations for gravity.
 A more comprehensive review may be found in Ref.~\cite{BCCJRReview}.

-Using modern ideas, to calculate scattering amplitudes in perturbative quantum gravity is much easier than one might expect from Feynman graphs, which lead to a proliferation of indices and diagrams.
+Modern ideas make it much easier to calculate scattering amplitudes in perturbative quantum gravity compared to using Feynman rules.
 When one considers complete gauge-invariant scattering amplitudes instead of individual Feynman diagrams, which are not gauge invariant, it becomes possible to identify nontrivial structures.
 The double copy and the associated duality between color and kinematics~\cite{KLT,BCJ,BCJLoop} are perhaps the most remarkable of these structures, telling us that flat-space gravity scattering amplitudes can be obtained directly from gauge-theory ones.
 Via the unitarity method~\cite{UnitarityMethod, Fusing, BDDPR, TripleCuteeJets, BCFUnitarity,FiveLoop} these same ideas can be carried to loop level.
-The double copy is central to our ability to carry out calculations to very high loop orders in supergravity theories and a property of all supergravities whose amplitudes have been analyzed in detail.
+The double copy is central to our ability to carry out calculations to very high loop orders in supergravity theories in Minkowski vacua and a property of all supergravities whose amplitudes have been analyzed in detail.
 This leads to the natural question on whether all (super)gravity theories are double copies of suitably-chosen matter-coupled gauge theories.
 The double copy offers a possible unification of gauge and gravity theories in the sense of providing a framework where calculations in both theories can be carried out using the same building blocks, emphasizing that the two types of theories are part of the same over-arching structure.
-Beyond gauge and gravity theories, double-copy relations also provide a new perspective on quantum field theories, resulting in a web of theories, linked by the same underlying building blocks (see \sect{ZoologySection1} of this review and e.g. Refs.~\cite{Cachazo2014xea, CheungUnifyingRelations, Chen2013fya, Du2016tbc, Chen2014dfa, Chen2016zwe, Cachazo2016njl, Carrasco2016ygv, He2016mzd, Elvang:2018dco, Cheung2016prv, Cheung:2017yef, Chiodaroli2017ngp}).
+Beyond gauge and gravity theories, double-copy relations also provide a new perspective on quantum field theories, resulting in a web of theories, linked by the same underlying building blocks (see \sect{ZoologySection1} of this review and e.g. Refs.~\cite{Cachazo2014xea, CheungUnifyingRelations, Chen2013fya, Du2016tbc, Chen2014dfa, Chen2016zwe, Cachazo2016njl, Carrasco2016ygv, He2016mzd, Elvang:2018dco, Cheung:2016prv, Cheung:2017yef, Chiodaroli2017ngp}).